Tuesday, 29 April 2014

 One Way to Lay a Ghost

-The father of local, Bill Skimmins, had passed away.
-Bill decided to bury his poor old Dad near his barn, in a manner some thought was unkind and very poorly done.
+The father of local man Bill Skimmins had died.
+Bill decided to bury his poor old dad near his barn, in a manner many thought unkind and very poorly done.
+Word of the shoddy burial soon spread through the town, and the state of Bill's attempt at grave-making became a concern for some residents.

-The neighbours thought it was a shame that old man Skimmin's had been treated in this by his son, and one of them decided it would be funny to play a joke on Bill.
+The neighbours thought it a shame that old man Skimmins had been treated this way by his own son, and one of them decided it would be amusing to play a joke on Bill.

-The joker joked no more, and for the rest of his adult life could not hide the scars that marked his face from the brutal strike of that bridle in 1889...
+The joker joked no more.
+For the rest of his adult life, he bore the scars left by that brutal blow from Bill Skimmins' bridle in 1889.

 © 2007 - 2014 Allen Tiller